axiom-data-science/modflow2netcdf/README.md

 base:     2006-06-01 00:00:00    ; Assumed UTC if no timezone information is specified

 [output]
 head:     mymodelrun.hds  ; Optional.
-Path to the Head output file (relative to config file).
+Path to the head output file (relative to config file).
 cbud:     mymodelrun.cbb  ; Optional.
-Path to the CellBudget output file (relative to config file).
+Path to the cell budget output file (relative to config file).

 [metadata]            ; Each key/value in the 'metadata' block will be added as a global attribute in the NetCDF4 file
 id:       my_model_id